mistic100/jQuery-QueryBuilder/README.md

  * `grunt test` to run JSHint and the QUnit test suite.
  * `grunt list_modules` to get the list of available plugins and languages.
+ * `grunt describe_triggers` to get the list of all triggers.
- * `grunt watch` to automatically build the library when modifying source files.
+ * `grunt watch` to automatically build the library when modifying the source files.

 ### Inspiration
  * [Knockout Query Builder](http://kindohm.github.io/knockout-query-builder/)